jakrog01/Patt-Man/README.md

 You can create your own maps, similar to the one used in the program.
 It is located in the Maps subfolder of the Board folder.

-To run your own map, change the import in the Game.py file
+To run your own map, change the import in the Game.py file.